solita/solita.github.com/_posts/2020-12-05-data-quality-with-r.md

 reason to sugar code it, R is a weird language.
-But today it is one of the [top ten most popular programming languages](https://www.tiobe.com/tiobe-index/) (not bad for a niche language), it has over 15 000 open source libraries and is used for everything from building machine learning models to advanced web applications and, as we have showed here, data validation.
+But today it is one of the [top ten most popular programming languages](https://www.tiobe.com/tiobe-index/) (not bad for a niche language), it has over 15 000 open-source libraries and is used for everything from building machine learning models to advanced web applications and, as we have showed here, data validation.
 Furthermore, the development of R the last few years have had a lot of focus on